Irregular Periods and menopause

 • Blood clots

-Itīs advisable to speak to a doctor if you think you are experiencing menopausal symptoms such as irregular periods.
-Annual Pap smears and pelvic examinations are a good opportunity to mention irregular periods, particularly if they are bothersome.
+Consult your doctor if you think you are experiencing irregular periods.
+Annual Pap smears and pelvic examinations are good opportunities to mention your concerns.

-If you experience any of the symptoms below, it is recommended that you contact your doctor:
+If you experience any of the following symptoms, contact your doctor immediately.

 • Heavy bleeding